 When I do happen to be in the mood to put pen to page (or hand to keyboard in my case), I end up writing until my fingers ache and my head is too fried to think much of anything else.
 It’s a curse.
-But expelling emotions does produce some rather delightful results—and you’ll see that in a few of the pieces I have up on this blog.
+But expelling emotions does produce some rather delightful results.
+You’ll see that in a few of the pieces I have up on this blog.

 If you’d like to contact me, feel free to.
 I read all of your open letters, though I’m sorry to say that I can’t always guarantee a timely response.
 Life beckons, and though I’d love to ignore him—yes, life is a guy to me—he’s selfish and demanding and has the utterly mind-boggling ability to push my buttons in ways that never fail to get my undivided attention.
 But this is a discussion for another time, in another place.
 For now, just know that any questions and concerns you might have for me can be directed to my email via the contact page above or to one of my social media accounts in the menu below.